How to Discover Receptive and Expressive Language Challenges in My Child

 Auditory Processing Disorder

 An Auditory Processing Disorder (APD) describes a problem with decoding speech sounds, which affects the child’s receptive language.
 Auditory processing and receptive language often go hand-in-hand because students can’t comprehend or understand instructions that are given to them by parents or teachers.
-Children who used music therapy in combination with movement therapy at our center show the greatest amount of progress in their auditory processing and receptive language.
+Children who used music therapy in combination with movement therapy show the greatest amount of progress in their auditory processing and receptive language.

 If you think your child struggles with receptive or expressive language, seek the advice of a professional.
 There are many resources and tools professionals can use to help your child’s language development.